eBay/TasCreed/docs/usage/Schedule.md

 # Schedule

-With the feature of schedule, job defines can be triggered by Tumbler itself, as user scheduled, e.g. trigger at a specific time, every two hours, daily, weekly, etc.
+With the feature of schedule, job defines can be triggered by TasCreed itself, as user scheduled, e.g. trigger at a specific time, every two hours, daily, weekly, etc.

 ## Time schedule